Travel Destinations and Quizzes for Fun and Challenge

 When Traveling Expect the Unexpected

 So when traveling you never know what lies ahead.
 It may well be the unexpected.
-Just as I was shocked to find a soldier in China that spoke better English than a lot of people here later that day I was surprised again when the person we met arrived in a Mercedes.
+Just as I was shocked to find a soldier in China that spoke better English than a lot of people here in the USA.
+However, later that day I was again surprised when the person we met arrived in a Mercedes.

-It was an old one to be sure, but back in those days there were very few cars around that we could see and we saw no other expensive cars at all.
+It was an old one to be sure, but back in those days there were very few cars around that we could see.
+We saw no other expensive cars at all.
 Everyone we saw were walking, riding bikes or pulling some sort of non-motorized rickshaw.
 It turned out that we were chauffeured around the city in that Mercedes.

 That wasn’t the end of the royal treatment since we visited a couple of factories, had a tour around the city and treated to a several course meal at a nice restaurant.
 Will the surprises never end when traveling?